-The UK Constitution comprises of:
+The UK Constitution consists of:

 The rule of law, separation of powers, the royal prerogative (power of the Crown which is exercised by the prime minister) and parliamentary sovereignty are the basic tenets of the UK Constitution.

 The absence of a written constitution means that the UK does not have a single, written document that has a higher legal status over other laws and rules.
 Unwritten constitutions may therefore be considered less formal which consequently, may undermine their legitimacy.

 In the absence of a clear set of rules, a written constitution may be more vulnerable to an abuse of power.
 The powers of the executive, legislative and judicial branches are not clearly defined either, which can lead to ambiguity, uncertainty and possible conflict between the three pillars of government.